 More information about Yoanna’s recent music projects can be found in the photo gallery.

 Yoanna is also active in the social spheres.
 In Tbilisi, she organises music and cultural activities with the aim of strengthening ties between Georgia and Poland.
 In 2018, she initiated and run a series of events promoting the works of Konstanty Gorski in Georgia.
-The project was implemented by TAK!
+The project was implemented by the Creative and Active TAK!
 Association from Cracow, where Yoanna is a Board Member, in cooperation with Tbilisi-based Polish diaspora organisations; and funded by the Chancellery of the Senate of the Republic of Poland.
 As part of the project, Yoanna organised a gala concert on the occasion of the 100th Anniversary of Poland Regaining Independence, which turned out to be the largest event of the Polish diaspora in Caucasus.
-Currently, Yoanna – together with TAK!
-Association – conducts next activities aimed at promoting the music of Konstanty Gorski.
-As part of it, she has created the brand Discover Gorski.

 Yoanna has graduated from:

-2011-2013 Sarajshvili State Conservatory in Tbilisi, Georgia, Comparative Study in Georgian and Abkhaz Music (2-year postgraduate diploma course)
+2011-2013 Sarajishvili State Conservatory in Tbilisi, Georgia, Comparative Study in Georgian and Abkhaz Music (2-year postgraduate diploma course)

 2007-2008 City Lit College, Jazz Department (part-time courses)

-2007-2008 London School of Economics and Political Science, Government Department (MSc in Comparative Polics – Conflict Studies)
+2007-2008 London School of Economics and Political Science, Government Department (MSc in Comparative Politics – Conflict Studies)

 2003-2006 Tischner European University in Cracow (BA in International Relations)